gdeitzler/gdeitzler/README.md

 - 👀 I'm a postdoctoral fellow at Harvard University.
 - 👩‍💻 I'm a huge ggplot2 & data viz in R enthusiast!
 - ✨ I'm also in the process of creating my own ggplot2-compatible color palette packages!
-- 🌱 You can find most of my project code in the MaudeDavidLab repository: https://github.com/MaudeDavidLab
+- 🌱 You can find project code from my PhD in the MaudeDavidLab repository: https://github.com/MaudeDavidLab
 - 📫 You can learn more on my website, gracedeitzler.com.

 <!---